mshagirov/datathon2020/README.md

     - `ln -s '../datathon2020/src/' .`
 - Once you created the link, in your notebooks you can import all the modules in `./src` with `from src.[MODULE_NAME] import [SOMETHING]` e.g.:
     - `from src.datautils import windowed_data`
 - If you develop a new and useful routine (e.g. implement prediction notebook, or add model saving, early stopping) edit the template notebook in this repository.
-Don't forget to share with others tell about the new routines that you add.
+Don't forget to share with others :smile:, and tell about the new routines that you add :loudspeaker:.

 ---
 - `./src` python source code (2nd part of datathon).